pichillilorenzo/inappwebview.dev/docs/http-auth-credential-database.md

 To manage HTTP auth credentials, you can use the `HttpAuthCredentialDatabase` class, which implements a singleton object (shared instance).

-On iOS, this class uses the [URLCredentialStorage](https://developer.apple.com/documentation/foundation/urlcredentialstorage) class.
+On iOS and MacOS, this class uses the [URLCredentialStorage](https://developer.apple.com/documentation/foundation/urlcredentialstorage) class.
 On Android, this class has a custom implementation using `android.database.sqlite.SQLiteDatabase` because the [WebViewDatabase](https://developer.android.com/reference/android/webkit/WebViewDatabase) class doesn't offer the same functionalities as iOS `URLCredentialStorage`.

 ## Basic Usage